For priority consideration, apply by November 30, 2013 for January 2014.

 - Current resume/curriculum vitae

 - Please write an admissions essay in the form of an intellectual autobiography of approximately five pages with a minimum of five references using APA format.
-The essay should indicate factors which led you to pursue the Ed.D.—including the intellectual, academic and theoretical dimensions of your biography.
+The essay should indicate factors which led you to pursue the Doctor of Education (Ed.D.) program—including the intellectual, academic and theoretical dimensions of your biography.
 Your references should primarily include books and journal articles from well-known scholars and professionals in the field, indicating how these are informing your current thinking about education and leadership.
 Personal references, such as influences of family and friends, are usually too individualized for the purposes of this essay; however, if these influences play a significant role intellectually in your continuing engagement in your doctoral studies, they may be included as brief references.

 The essay should deal with the following